 - Applicants must be available for two sessions per week during the 3-week workshop(s) (during Winter Quarter).

-Current year is full.
-Application will be available in mid-November 2015.
+Application for Winter 2016 sessions will be available in mid-November 2015.